Find OAB Relief with These 5 Easy Tips

 Timed voiding is exactly as it sounds — setting time aside every two to three hours during the day to make a trip to the bathroom and urinating versus waiting until the urge arises.
 This helps to train your bladder and to control the urge that may occur frequently.
 Set an alarm to remind yourself to go to the bathroom throughout the day even if there is no urge.

 There are OAB treatment options that can be used in combination with medication or as to help you live a better life with overactive bladder.
-If you are tired of altering your life for your bladder condition, schedule an appointment with a provider at the Austin Urology Institute to discuss more permanent solutions.
+If you are tired of altering your life for your bladder condition, schedule an appointment with a provider at the Austin Urology Institute to discuss more permanent solutions, such as the Axonics implant.